thetribeguy/100DaysofCloud/Journey/003/Readme.md

 ### Step 1 — Create a VPC

 Go through steps of launcing EC2 or make a new one.
+(Day 2)

 ### Step 2 - Install an Apache Server